 Locate additional Financial Aid funds and learn how to apply for them.

-- Endowment Scholarships: Students who excel academically (with a minimum 3.0 QPA) and demonstrate financial need may qualify for additional gift/free aid in the form of endowment scholarships.
+- Endowment Scholarships: Students who excel academically (with a minimum 3.0 QPA at Pace University) and demonstrate financial need may qualify for additional gift/free aid in the form of endowment scholarships.
 Apply for Endowment Scholarships.